 The CWD mechanism is as follows: when haloes first form (from infall rather than mergers), they are generally surrounded by primordial filaments, along which gas and dark matter enter the halo, ultimately forming stars.
 These are halo roots in the present picture.
 The `web detachment' occurs when these roots get `detached,' or disrupted, which may happen through a merger with another halo, or collision with a filament.
 In the CWD paper, we quantified these detachment events with stream crossing on larger scales than the primordial haloes.

 Because the halo root system is a single 3D representation of a halo merger tree, these CWD events should often show up in the root system as major root branchings.
-Our measurements of high root-system filamentarity and branching prevalence for the largest haloes suggests that we are seeing that.
-Visual inspection of many of the high-mass root systems only reveals a few major branchings, but the background appearance reminds us of a corrugation; that may indicate many small branchings into small tributary subhaloes.

-So, we suggest that here that the increased branching in larger-mass haloes is a signal that some cosmic-web detachment is going on, and plays a role in quenching star formation in these haloes.
+Our measurements indicate increased root-system filamentarity and branching for the most massive haloes, i.e., more merging and CWD in these haloes, disrupting star formation in purely gravitational dynamics without reference to gas.

 However, the star-formation picture in the TNG model includes many processes internal to galaxies that are explicitly stochastic; in neither the simulation nor in nature would we expect CWD to completely determine, or even be the primary cause of star-formation quenching.
-Indeed, any simulation that aims to produce galaxy observables from a fixed set of initial conditions is best viewed as a particular realization of a probabilistic ensemble \citep{GenelEtal2019}, whether the stochasticity that produces that probability distribution is epistemic (simply a necessity of finite resolution), or ontic/ontological (arising from true stochasticity not present in the initial-conditions density field) \citep{NeyrinckEtal2022}.
-Still, we expect some deterministic external mechanisms such as CWD to show up somehow in halo root systems.
-For the largest cluster haloes, containing hundreds of galaxies, the difficulty of fresh star-forming gas mechanically finding its way into galaxies is undeniable, but other mechanisms could dominate quenching at lower mass without indications in the halo or galaxy root system, mechanisms such as internally triggered AGN.
+Indeed, any simulation that aims to produce galaxy observables from a fixed set of initial conditions is best viewed as a particular realization of a probabilistic ensemble \citep{GenelEtal2019,NeyrinckEtal2022}.
+Still, we expect some external mechanisms clearly predictable from the initial conditions, such as CWD, to show up somehow in halo root systems.
+In haloes containing many galaxies, random virial motions would mechanically inhibit star-forming gas from finding its way into galaxies.
+But other mechanisms could dominate quenching at lower mass without indications in the halo or galaxy root system, mechanisms such as internally triggered AGN.